kumbharvaishnavi/kumbharvaishnavi/README.md

 ## 👩‍💻 About Me

 I’m **Vaishnavi Kumbhar**, an aspiring **DevOps Engineer** passionate about **automation, cloud-native architecture, and scalable infrastructure**.
-Formerly at **IntegrateInfosolutions**, with hands-on experience in **Java, Python, C, C++, Red Hat Linux, AWS, Azure, GCP, Docker, Kubernetes, Jenkins, Ansible, Terraform**, and more.
+Formerly at **IntegrateInfosolutions**, with hands-on experience in **Java, Python, Red Hat Linux, AWS, Azure, GCP, Docker, Kubernetes, Jenkins, Ansible, Terraform**, and more.

 > 🧠 *"I believe in using the right blend of tools to solve problems — not sticking to just one."*